 - Visual Studio Code

 1. Sublime Text

 If you are looking for a code editor, the Sublime Text should be on your list.
 It presents you with an efficient and clean user interface with ample shortcuts that make life easy for any coder.
+It is a lightweight and fast text editor that can be easily used by beginners.
 Navigation between files and multitasking is a cakewalk for people who opt to use Sublime Text, thereby reducing their overall time on the project.